 So Libby planned her wedding, and Mike went on with his life.
 He was back at work at the Merchandise Mart, where thousands of people worked and visited.
 A chance meeting of a girl who worked at The Toni Company, two floors below, led to some dating.
 She was younger than Mike, but she had really beautiful hair (for which she got wonderful care and treatment in their experimental lab there).

 Mike dated her for some time, and the Christmas holidays approached.
 He wanted to give her a nice present, so he ordered an expensive silk scarf from Neiman Marcus and had it sent to her home.
-Some time later, she asked if he knew anything about a package she had received from Neiman Marcus, but she badlt mispronounced the name, indicating she didn't know what the store was...
+Some time later, she asked if he knew anything about a package she had received from "Neiman Marcus", but she had mispronounced the name, indicating she didn't know what the store was...

 So he asked his sergeant if he could stay on the base - a most unusual request.
 He was told he could do so...only if he would clean and wax the entire 2 story barracks they lived in.
-That was okay with Mike; the others got on buses, and Mike knew he'd be alone until late that night.
+That was okay with him; the others got on buses, and Mike knew he'd be alone until late that night.
 First, he went out to the nearby vending machine (the unit had not been yet allowed to access them), got a couple of Cokes, his first in 4 weeks.
 He then started waxing and polishing the barracks.
 This project was obviously designed as "busy work" to keep him out of sight and trouble.
-He completed the task and sat down to respond to Libby's card: a 2500 word letter that went into (excessive) detail, but showed Libby he was interested.
+He completed the task and sat down to respond to Libby's card, producing a 2500 word letter that went into (excessive) detail, but also showed Libby he was interested.